marcoromanelli-github/ParallelGreedyFeatureSelection/README.md

 of leaving it up to the system.
 The max value corresponds to the number of possible threads and is obtained by passing the argiment -1.

 #### Todo
-- [ ] Extend this to Python bindings.
+- [ ] Extend this to Python bindings
-- [ ] Heavy testing.
+- [ ] Heavy testing
-- [ ] Improve the interface and the documentation.
+- [ ] Improve the interface and the documentation